aphirak/docker-litellm/README.md

 **Note:** `--addmodel` and `--removemodel` write to `config.yaml` and automatically restart the proxy to apply the change.

+When `LITELLM_OLLAMA_BASE_URL` is set, the container keeps both default Ollama aliases in `config.yaml`: `ollama/llama3.2:3b` for backward compatibility and `ollama-chat/llama3.2:3b` for chat-native Ollama behavior.
+Use the `ollama-chat/...` alias for streaming tool calls.

 **List configured models:**

 ```bash